linkerd/website/linkerd.io/content/2/tasks/automatically-rotating-control-plane-tls-credentials.md

 ## Issuing certificates and writing them to a secret

-Finally, we can create a cert-manager "Certificate" resource which uses this Issuer to specify the desired certificate:
+Finally, we can create a cert-manager "Certificate" resource which uses this Issuer to generate the desired certificate:

 ```bash
 cat <<EOF | kubectl apply -f -